-As in straight relationships, prenuptial agreements are critical for outlining what happens to assets brought into the marriage.
+Pre-nuptial agreements are critical for outlining what happens to assets brought into the marriage.

 "Do you all of a sudden bring up a pre-nuptial agreement before you get married to somebody you've been with for 10 years?" he asked.
 "You've been happy for 10 years and now, because you can get married, you want to change the relationship and add a pre-nup.
 For some couples, that's what leads to a break up."

-That's why it's especially important for women to create a financial plan that counteracts the wage gap and prepares them for their long-term goals, like retirement.
+That's why it's especially important for women to create a financial plan that counteracts the wage gap and prepares them for their long-term goals, like longevity and retirement.

 Under the 2015 Supreme Court ruling, employers who offer health care and other benefits to heterosexual spouses must offer them to all spouses.

-And, as in any relationship, having those hard conversations about money is key.
+As in any relationship, having those hard conversations about money is key.
 "Make sure you're communicating with each other, and that you're both on the same page," said Wolberg.